pubref/bazel-importscrubber/README.md

 ## About importscrubber

 Importscrubber is a java program that parses java files and cleans up the import statements.
-The program is fairly ancient, dating back to the late 1990s.
+The program is ancient, dating back to the late 1990s, and still available on sourceforge.
 These days you can do import statement cleanup with Eclipse (and probably many other IDEs), but for developers not using a dedicated java IDE using an external tool to convert those pesky `java.util.*` statements into `java.util.Map` can still be useful.

 I thought adapting importscrubber for bazel would be a good starter project for demonstration of bazel's java support as it is fairly